opeyemi24/dare.io-pbl/Project 6.md

  ![Capture 3d attach vol 3](https://user-images.githubusercontent.com/92916632/146151917-c0a7e6ca-95be-473c-802f-648fe0cbe818.PNG)

-4. To confirm that the newly created devices have been attached, i ran the command : lsblk
+4. To confirm that the newly created devices have been attached, i ran :

+          lsblk

  The names of the the newly created block devices are xvdf, xvdg, xvdh as shown in the screenshot below